ipfs-cluster/ipfs-cluster/README.md

 ## Background

 Since the start of IPFS it was clear that a tool to coordinate a number of different nodes (and the content they are supposed to store) would add a great value to the IPFS ecosystem.
-Naïve approaches are possible, but they present some weaknesses, specially at dealing with error handling and incorporating multiple pinning strategies.
+Naïve approaches are possible, but they present some weaknesses, specially at dealing with error handling, recovery and implementation of advanced pinning strategies.

 `ipfs-cluster` aims to address this issues by providing a IPFS node wrapper which coordinates multiple cluster members via a consensus algorithm.
 This ensures that the desired state of the system is always agreed upon and can be easily maintained by the members of the cluster.
-Thus, every cluster member has an overview of where each hash is pinned, and the cluster can react to any contingencies, like IPFS nodes dying, by redistributing the storage load to others.
+Thus, every cluster member knows which content is tracked, can decide whether asking IPFS to pin it and can react to any contingencies like server reboots.

 ## Install

-In order to install `ipfs-cluster` simply download this repository and run `make` as follows:
+In order to install the `ipfscluster-server` the `ipfscluster` tool  simply download this repository and run `make` as follows:

 ```
 $ go get -u -d github.com/ipfs/ipfs-cluster